jchavarri/FramerNavigationComponent/README.md

 Reusable components for Framer, based on iOS

-**NOTE:** FramiOS is a work in progress.
-Any suggestions or pull requests are more then welcomed.
+**NOTE:** FramiOS is a work in progress and in a very early stage.
+Any suggestions or PRs are more then welcomed!

 ## Components

-### 1. Navigation Controller
+### Navigation Controller

 Implements a navigation controller with a similar default configuration as the iOS one.